-Individuals with lines, wrinkles and superficial facial scars (for example, from acne scarring) are often good candidates.
+Individuals with lines, wrinkles and superficial facial scars (for example, from acne scarring) are often good candidates for C02 Laser Resurfacing.
 Ideally, candidates will have elastic, non-oily skin and do not have pre-existing health conditions.
 People with lighter skin tones tend to do better, as there is some risk of permanent skin discoloration with the procedure.

 Your doctor will determine how much energy should be transmitted to your skin and will control the depth of penetration of the laser.
 Performing a successful CO2 laser resurfacing is a skill that depends on the experience of the surgeon to know how much controlled injury to give your skin.
 The goal is to use as much laser resurfacing as possible to produce a beautiful, even skin texture while avoiding any scarring and lightening of the skin.